ryanbarringtoncox/band_name_generator/README.md

 lip, lips
 ```

+Words on same line won't be combo'd.

 Run like this.

 ```
-./band_name_generator.py words_file.txt
+./band_name_generator.py example_words_file.txt
 ```

-Words on the same line shouldn't be combo'd.
 The output of above example is this.

 ```
 That's 26 band names from 6 words.